 - In forward direction lies the path we want to go. (future)

-Further examples will be given in the following chapter “The basic order of symbols”.
+Further examples will be given in the following chapters.
 These will be mixed with the symbols that have their roots in general environmental structures.

 2. Symbols formed by general environmental structures